Buka Island: Geography

 Buka is a relatively flat island some 52 km long in the north–south axis, and up to 18 km wide in the west–east axis.
-It is separated from Bougainville by the Buka Passage, a narrow, deep and very fast flowing tidal channel about 200 m wide.
-The east coast is the windward side for most of the year, and is characterised by a coastal cliff that rises close to the ocean, leaving only a narrow and often rocky beach.
-A coral reef rings the entire island, it is narrow on the east coast, which is battered by oceanic winds and large waves; it spreads out into lagoons on the west coast.
+It is separated from Bougainville by the Buka Passage, a narrow, deep and very fast-flowing tidal channel about 200 m wide.
+The east coast is the windward side for most of the year, and has a coastal cliff that rises close to the ocean, leaving only a narrow and often rocky beach.
+A coral reef rings the entire island; it is narrow on the east coast, which is battered by oceanic winds and large waves; it spreads out into lagoons on the west coast.

-Along the western coast there is a small mountain range, named the Richard Parkinson Range, after the German planter and explorer.
+Along the western coast there is a small mountain range, named the Richard Parkinson Range, after the German-Danish planter and explorer.
 The highest peak in this range is Mt.
 Bei, which is 458 m in elevation.
 The range runs between Buka and Carola Harbour.
 The few larger rivers on the island flow from headwaters in the range's interior.
 The largest is the Gagan River.

 The rest of the island is a large raised limestone formation.
 It rises 10 m inland, and 70–100 m along the cliffs at the eastern coast.
 The cliffs correspond to the reef of an ancient lagoon.

 The limestone morphology means that there is very little surface water available throughout most of the island.
 This poses a problem for the island's residents, especially during the dry season, when water is collected by villagers from "kukubui" springs along the foot of the cliffs.